 However, if you didn’t comply with those laws and/or regulations and/or the applicable Local Rental terms and conditions then, whilst our insurer will still fulfil its obligations to Third Parties under the Third Party Liability insurance policy, it may seek to recover from you some or all of the costs it may have paid to that Third Party as a result of the incident.

 25.3.4.
 How to notify us?

 Where an incident occurs that involves Third Parties it is important that you do your utmost to report the collision to the First Call Assist telephone reporting line (0800 0280 999) at the earliest possible opportunity providing full details of both the incident and of the Third Party.
 This will allow us to defend our case against the Third Party (if you are responsible for the incident) or to recover costs from the Third Party (if the Third Party is responsible for the incident).

 25.4.
 Collision Damage Waiver

 Our collision damage waiver cover limits your financial exposure for damage caused to the Vehicle whilst it is in your care.
-If you purchase our standard collision damage waiver product and comply with the applicable laws and the Local Rental terms and conditions then we will pay for the cost of damage to the Vehicle that exceeds the Excess amount.
+If you purchase our standard collision damage waiver product and comply with the applicable laws and the Local Rental terms and conditions then we will pay for any damage to the Vehicle that exceeds the Excess amount (including any Engineer's Charge and Loss of Use Charge calculated as indicated in section 12.16.2 and 12.18.2, but not the Light Damage Administration Charge or the Damage Administration Charge, which you will remain liable to pay).
 You can reduce or eliminate the Excess amount by purchasing our Super Cover or Peace of Mind Protection cover instead of the Basic Protection package.